 Instructor(s) Cohen, Adrian

-1. Describe and apply to commercial and consumer transactions certain foundation principles of Articles Three, Four and Four-A of the Uniform Commercial Code (“UCC”), the federal Consumer Credit Reporting and Truth In Lending Acts, as well as Federal Reserve Regulations E, J, Z and CC, and recognize how those principles are applied in the practicalities of myriad types of commercial and consumer transactions;
+*Describe and apply to commercial and consumer transactions the foundation principles of Article Nine of the Uniform Commercial Code (“UCC”), the federal Tax Lien Act and selected provisions of the U.S. Bankruptcy Code, and recognize where those principles are superseded by exceptions based on the practicalities of certain types of commercial and consumer transactions;

-3. Understand and utilize the principles and rules that overlap and work in harmony with common law history and principles beyond the above-listed UCC Articles;
+*Understand and utilize the principles and rules that overlap and work in harmony with other articles of the UCC beyond Article Nine;

-4. Understand and employ general principles of statutory construction to specific provisions, rules and defined terms (as well as terms of art) contained in the above-listed statutes and regulations;
+*Understand and employ general principles of statutory construction to specific provisions, rules and defined terms (as well as terms of art) contained in Article Nine and other covered provisions of the UCC;

 *Critically examine and analyze judicial decisions regarding the covered statutes and rules, and either apply those decisions to specific transactions or understand why in proper circumstances those decisions arguably may be distinguished or shown to be erroneous.